| FTH(1) | General Commands Manual | FTH(1) |

 -F

-.
+fs-a.
 See

-also implicit loop and in-place options -i
+also implicit loop and in-place options -i,

-and
+-l, -n and

-to
+file-Q to

 prevent loading initialization files.